syncfusion-content/windowsforms-docs/WindowsForms/chart/Chart-Types.md

 ## Combination Chart

 Combination Charts refers to the ability to display multiple data series in the same chart with each series visualized using different chart types.
-In Essential Chart, Chart types that are compatible with each other may be combined in the same Chart Area.
+In Essential® Chart, Chart types that are compatible with each other may be combined in the same Chart Area.

 Typically it is a combination of a Line chart and a Column chart, sharing a common x-axis but with separate y-axes, one on either side of the chart.